yogsototh/yblog/content/Scratch/en/about.md

 I am a Software Engineer (Clojurist) for [Cisco](http://cisco.com), Threatgrid team.

-I was a Machine Learning expert for [vigiglobe](http://vigiglobe.com).
+I was a Machine Learning expert and Software Engineer for Vigiglobe.

 I tend to use functional programming a lot.
 Mostly [Haskell](http://haskell.org) and [Clo<i>j</i>ure](http://clojure.org).